 About Jessica LipseyThis author has not yet filled in any details.

 So far Jessica Lipsey has created 5 blog entries.

-by Jessica Candelaria Lipsey When is the right time to get clean and sober?
-Now!
+Now is always the right time to get clean and sober!
 Often times when someone starts contemplating stopping or going into treatment they will come up with a list of various reasons why they can’t.
-We frequently hear things like, “I don’t have time;” “I could loose my job;” “I won’t spend as much time with
+We frequently hear things like, “I don’t have time,” “I could lose my job,” or “I won’t spend as much time with my children.”etc… The

 By: Jessica Candelaria Lipsey Individuals who have experienced tragic or traumatic events in their life often struggle with self-hatred or intense shame.
 These core feelings prevent self-love and compassion, ultimatelypostponing healthy, desirable relationships.
 Furthermore, if someone has experienced trauma and lacks healthy coping skills, they are more likely to use alcohol or other substances to self-medicate.
 Over 80% of individuals